spinnaker/governance/rfc/halyard-lite.md

 in Helm’s templating language.
 A better solution would be to have Helm install the operator, which is similar to how the chart currently just installs Halyard but should provide a more Kubernetes-native experience.

+The initial implementation is focusing on the Kustomize install path, and there are no immediate plans to add a Helm install pathway.

 #### Manual